 • Shelter - Short-term housing to help people avoid sleeping on the street (can take many forms, including: congregate, non-congregate, safe parking, tiny homes, motel vouchers, etc.)

-• Permanent Supportive Housing (PSH) - Ongoing subsidized housing that includes wraparound support services (this is the data driven solution to chronic homelessness)
+• Long-Term Assistance - Ongoing subsidized housing that includes wraparound support services (permanent supportive housing is the data driven solution to chronic homelessness)

-• Rapid Rehousing (RRH) - Timebound case management and housing assistance for people with lower levels of acuity who have a path back to self-sufficiency
+• Medium-Term Assistance - Time-bound case management and housing assistance for people with lower levels of acuity who have a path back to self-sufficiency (e.g., rapid rehousing programs)

 STEPS is intended to show how these building blocks tend to fit together.
-Importantly, they are undergirded by a second S - Systems.
+Importantly, all of these program components are undergirded by a second S - Systems.
 This refers to the principles and policies that tie all of these pieces together:

 • Data - The metrics and outcomes providing overall accountability and feedback